 Some rums and whiskeys contain honey, but when that’s the case it’s usually part of the product’s name.
 Pretty much any liquor that’s translucent and doesn’t contain honey will be vegan.

 Alcohol can be part of some wonderful moments if you’re aware of its risks, and drink with care and restraint.
 And thanks to Barnivore, you can easily discover the vegan status of any popular brand of wine or beer.

 Just like the gambling and soft drink industries, the people who run alcohol companies strive to maximize sales, regardless of social consequences.
 They know that people who abuse alcohol account for a huge portion of sales.
 In fact, more than half the alcohol sold in America goes to the hardest-drinking ten percent of the population.
 People in this tier consume more than 70 drinks every week!
 Funny how this sort of widespread abuse is never once mentioned on TV beer ads.

 So if you decide to consume alcohol, it’s on your shoulders to inform yourself and to drink responsibly.
-It’s not like the beer and wine companies want you to know the risks.
+It’s not as if the world’s distilleries, breweries, and vineyards want you to know the risks.